 Many desk workers develop what McGill terms “flexion intolerance”—a condition where forward bending movements trigger pain.
 This often results from prolonged sitting postures that place the spine in sustained flexion, gradually damaging posterior tissues.

-For these individuals, performing exercises that involve repeated flexion (like crunches or sit-ups) perpetuates the problem rather than solving it.
+For these people, performing exercises that involve repeated flexion (like crunches or sit-ups) makes the problem worse instead of solving it.
 The Dr Stuart McGill back pain method recognizes this pattern and provides alternatives that build strength without compromising healing tissues.

 Spine Hygiene Principles

 For desk workers, spine hygiene means paying attention to sitting posture, taking regular movement breaks, and avoiding deep flexion movements when tissues are stiff or inflamed.
-These seemingly simple changes can have profound impacts on pain levels and recovery speed.
+These simple changes can have significant impacts on pain levels and recovery speed.

 Building Your Progressive Recovery Plan